 Business Improvement Districts - the key to inclusive economic growth

-BIDs Scotland is hosting its Annual Gathering on 28th March 2017 at Perth Concert Hall.
+BIDs Scotland hosted its Annual Gathering on 28th March 2017 at Perth Concert Hall.

 Scotland’s Business Improvement Districts, aligned with Scotland’s Economic Strategy, recognise that a more cohesive economy improves the opportunities for local businesses and the life chances and wellbeing of Scotland’s citizens.
 Business Improvement Districts demonstrate that as an anchor organisation, growing the economy must be based on equal opportunities, a fair and inclusive jobs market, regional cohesion and safe and secure communities.

-From economists, to business leaders, to those at the coalface and our international friends, this year’s BIDs Scotland Gathering will illustrate the impact, diversity and potential of Business Improvement Districts for towns, cities, sectors and infrastructure but fundamentally for Scotland’s economy and Scotland’s people.
+From economists, to business leaders, to those at the coalface and our international friends, 2017’s BIDs Scotland Gathering illustrated the impact, diversity and potential of Business Improvement Districts for towns, cities, sectors and infrastructure but fundamentally for Scotland’s economy and Scotland’s people.

-Highlights include: Economist Neil McInroy on the new National Report on BIDs in Scotland; SCDI Chief Executive Ross Martin on the policy landscape; BID economic impact case studies; round table sessions shaping the future of BIDs; support and advice workshops; exhibition, fringe events, networking, BIDs showcase and news of links with European BIDs.
+Highlights included: Economist Neil McInroy on the new National Report on BIDs in Scotland; Ross Martin on the policy landscape; BID economic impact case studies; round table sessions shaping the future of BIDs; support and advice workshops; exhibition, fringe events, networking, BIDs showcase and news of links with European BIDs.